FNNDSC/chrisproject.org/blog/2025-08-13-compile-time-construction-rust.md

 ```

 [`std::sync::LazyLock`](https://doc.rust-lang.org/std/sync/struct.LazyLock.html)
+does not actually belong on this list, but it must be mentioned because it is
-is the cop-out solution: "lazy" here means that data initialization is "lazy,"
+the most common solution to this problem.
+It is the cop-out solution: "lazy"
+here means that data initialization is "lazy," that is, data is initialized
-that is, data is initialized only when and immediately before it is first used.
+only when and immediately before it is first used.
+"Lazy" does _not technically_
-"Lazy" does _not technically_ mean that the developer is lazy, but sometimes it
+mean that the developer is lazy, but sometimes it is the case that you reach for
-is the case that you reach for `LazyLock` out of developer laziness.
+`LazyLock` out of developer laziness.

 :::tip